 Here’s what you need to know about what to expect, strategies to find mortgage rates that set you up for success, and how to save up for a good down payment.

-The remaining balance of the home’s price is covered by the mortgage, which is essentially a loan from a bank, credit union, or another lender willing to provide money to help you get a home.
+The remaining balance of the home’s price will be covered by the mortgage, which is essentially a loan from a bank, credit union, or another lender willing to provide money to help you get a home.

 When pursuing mortgage financing you’ll need to:

-- Specify the amount of time you will pay back the money (i.e. 15 or 30 years).
+Specify the amount of time you will pay back the money

-- Make monthly payments consisting of principal, interest, taxes, and insurance.
-(Some people choose to separate taxes and insurance and pay it outside of the mortgage, but it’s common for people to prefer making one lump payment and send funds to an escrow account designated for this purpose).
+Some people choose to pay taxes outside of the mortgage, but it’s common for people to prefer making one payment.

 In Canada, the minimum down payment is 5% of the purchase price.
-However, if you have the means to do so, you can avoid costly mortgage insurance premium by providing a down payment of at least 20 percent of the purchase price.
+However, if you have the means to do so, you can avoid costly mortgage insurance premiums by providing a down payment of at least 20 per cent of the purchase price.